pmean/build-website/text/99/pilot.md

 Dear Sophisticated,

 > That reminds me of a cute joke.
 How many statisticians does it take to
 > light a gas stove?
-I don\'t know because we haven\'t run the pilot
+I don't know because we haven't run the pilot
 > study yet.

 **Short answer**